pdxparrot/ggj2019/SETUP.md

   * References: com.pdxpartyparrot.Core.asmdef, com.pdxpartyparrot.Game.asmdef

 ## Manager Prefabs Setup
+* Managers go in Data/Prefabs/Managers
 * AudioManager
   * Create an empty Prefab and add the AudioManager component to it
   * Attach the main mixer to the prefab Mixer
-  * Add 3 Audio Sources to the prefab
+  * Add 4 Audio Sources to the prefab
     * Disable Play on Awake
-    * Set 2 of them to Loop
-  * Attach the non-looping source to the One Shot Audio Source
+  * Attach each audio source to an audio source on the AudioManager component
+* DebugMenuManager
+  * Create an empty Prefab and add the DebugMenuManager component to it
+* EngineManager
+  * Create an empty Prefab and add the PartyParrotManager component to it
+  * Attach the frictionless physics materials
+  * Set the UI layer to UI
+* InputManager
+  * Create an empty Prefab and add the InputManager component to it
-  * Attach the looping sources to the Music Audio Sources
+  * Attach the EventSystem prefab
+* NetworkManager
+  * Create an empty Prefab and add the (not Unity) NetworkManager component to it
+  * Uncheck Don't Destroy on Load
+* ObjectPoolManager
+  * Create an empty Prefab and add the ObjectPoolManager component to it
+* SceneManager
+  * Create an empty Prefab and add the SceneManager component to it
+* ViewerManager
+  * Create an empty Prefab and add the ViewerManager component to it

-* CameraManager
+* TODO: Viewer setup
   * Create a new Viewer script that overrides a Core Viewer
   * Create an empty Prefab and add the Viewer component to it
     * Add a camera under the prefab